trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 The trick uses two key parts:

 1. The contents of the file is `cat`-ed out during the run.
-What was hardest here was ensuring that the multi-line contents, the paths to each markdown file, are formatted in a way that Pandoc will understand as an iput.
+What was hardest here was ensuring that the multi-line contents, the paths to each markdown file, are formatted in a way that Pandoc will understand as an input.
 This means removing the newlines and carriage returns from the output during the `cat` using the `tr` command as a filter, and replacing those characters with spaces. `| tr '\r\n' ' '`
-2. The output of the entire run step (the file paths seperated by spaces) is stored in a variable that is added to the `GITHUB_OUTPUT` environment variable so it can be referenced later.
+2. The output of the entire run step (the file paths separated by spaces) is stored in a variable that is added to the `GITHUB_OUTPUT` environment variable so it can be referenced later.
 Remember to add an id to your run step so that this output can be used later (see mine, `get_file_order`, right after the step name).

 #### Additional Unicode Symbols